The truth about Mud Fever in horses

 Marc Houtzager

-Synovium® Mudcare was recently featured in an exclusive interview for World of Showjumping.
-The worlds best grooms shared their top tips and tricks on Mud Fever, Madeleine Broek groom for Marc Houtzager, uses Mudcare on their fleet of horses and it is their top product to go to!
+Recently featured in an exclusive interview for World of Showjumping.
+The worlds best grooms shared their top tips and tricks on Mud Fever, Madeleine Broek groom for Marc Houtzager, shared theirs.

 Read the interview here: https://www.worldofshowjumping.com/WoSJ-Exclusive-interviews/GoPro-part-seven-Tips-tricks-on-mud-fever-from-the-world-s-best-grooms.html